Good Grief: A Way through the Holidays after a Loved One Dies

 Explain your ministry:

 The CLC addresses ethical and public policy issues in order to help Texas Baptists follow Christ in their everyday lives.
-Each Baptist comes to his or her own conclusions about/p>/strong>/p>/strong>/p>/strong>... [continue]
+Each Baptist comes to his or her own conclusions about issues.
+The CLC speaks to those issues in order to help each Baptist grapple with the... [continue]

 Live the Difference: in your daily worship